VictoriousMango/Question-Answering-System-for-PDF-using-PALM-Model/README.md

 Upload PDF files:

 - Click on the "Choose File" button and select a PDF file to upload.
-- Once the file is uploaded successfully, you will see a confirmation message.
+- The path of pdf gets saved in an uploads folder once a pdf file is uploaded.

 Ask questions: